100 Notable alumni of

 Updated:

-The University of Melbourne is 106th in the world, 2nd in Oceania, and 2nd in Australia by aggregated alumni prominence.
+The University of Melbourne is 107th in the world, 2nd in Oceania, and 2nd in Australia by aggregated alumni prominence.
 Below is the list of 100 notable alumni from the University of Melbourne sorted by their wiki pages popularity.
 The directory includes famous graduates and former students along with research and academic staff.
+1 individual affiliated with the University of Melbourne won Nobel Prizes in Chemistry.

 -